Anuragkumar13178/CTDT-Galgotias-Batch5-Task5-UserJourneyMap/README.md

 ## Description

-This project demonstrates the Agile Development Model for a Wireless Bluetooth Speaker.
-The Agile Board is designed using the Kanban methodology to visually manage and track project tasks through different stages such as Backlog, To Do, In Progress, Testing, and Done.
-The project includes Development, Design, and Marketing activities required for the successful development and launch of the product.
+This project presents an Agile Development Model for a Wireless Bluetooth Speaker.
+The Agile Board is designed using the Kanban approach to organize, manage, and track tasks throughout the product development lifecycle.
+The workflow is divided into different stages including Backlog, To Do, In Progress, Testing, and Done, enabling effective task management and continuous progress monitoring.

+## Objective

+The objective of this project is to demonstrate how Agile methodologies can be applied in the development of a Wireless Bluetooth Speaker to improve productivity, collaboration, and project tracking.

-## Agile Board Stages
+## Agile Board Link

-### Backlog
+https://lucid.app/lucidspark/bcd19f59-832b-430c-9d5f-819bf471f898/edit?viewport_loc=92%2C-1698%2C7115%2C3595%2C0_0&invitationId=inv_0cc09d72-24ba-49c2-bcfb-6ff68d611ba2

+## Key Activities

+* Requirement Analysis
 * Market Research
-* Requirement Analysis
-* Competitor Analysis

-### To Do

 * PCB Design
-* Speaker Casing Design
-* User Interface Planning

-### In Progress

 * Bluetooth Module Development
-* Firmware Coding
+* Firmware Development
-* Audio Processing Integration

-### Testing

 * Audio Quality Testing
-* Battery Life Testing
+* Battery Performance Testing
-* Connectivity Testing

-### Done

-* Team Formation
-* Product Concept Finalization
-* Requirement Gathering

-## Team Responsibilities

-### Development Team

-* Firmware Development
-* Bluetooth Connectivity
-* Audio Processing Implementation

-### Design Team

-* PCB Layout Design
-* Product Casing Design
-* User Interface Design

-### Marketing Team

-* Product Promotion
-* Launch Planning
+* Product Launch Planning
-* Distribution Strategy

-## Agile Board Link
-https://lucid.app/lucidspark/bcd19f59-832b-430c-9d5f-819bf471f898/edit?viewport_loc=92%2C-1698%2C7115%2C3595%2C0_0&invitationId=inv_0cc09d72-24ba-49c2-bcfb-6ff68d611ba2
 ## Conclusion

-The Agile Board helps visualize tasks, improve collaboration, monitor progress, and ensure efficient product development throughout the lifecycle of the Wireless Bluetooth Speaker.
+The Agile Development Model provides a structured and flexible approach to product development.
+By using a Kanban Board, project tasks can be efficiently managed, monitored, and completed, ensuring better coordination and successful product delivery.